Fair-Exchange/safecoin-docker/README.md

 ./boostrap-host.sh
 ```

-> If you are running a safenode, prefix will be `safenode` not `safecoin`
+> If you are running a SafeNode, default containers' prefix will be `safenode` not `safecoin`

 ### Manual setup

 #### [Configure OBFS4 bridges (optional)](https://github.com/Fair-Exchange/safecoin-docker/tree/master/tor#use-a-obfs4-bridge-to-circumvent-censorship)
-This is useful for users who needs to circumvent censorship (eg. who lives in China).
+This is useful for users who needs to circumvent censorship (e.g. who lives in China).

 #### Setup
 First of all, be sure to have the latest SafeCoin image:
 ```
 docker pull safecoin/safecoin
 ```
-Now, we have 4 docker-compose files:
+Now, we have 3 docker-compose files:
 - `docker-compose.yml`: base.
 This **must** always be included.
 - `docker-compose.safenode.yml`: includes some scripts to help running a SafeNode
 - `docker-compose.fightcens.yml`: run a [OBFS4 bridge](https://github.com/Yawning/obfs4/blob/master/doc/obfs4-spec.txt) and a [SnowFlake proxy](https://snowflake.torproject.org/) to help fighting censorship.
 Both are secure to run.
 You will need to make TCP ports 8772/8773 reachables from the internet **before running the container**.